threefoldfoundation/info_legal/wiki/definitions_legal.md

 Managed capacity is capacity that sits in a datacenter or other controlled environment where people operate and maintain supervision of the capacity connected to the TF Grid and published in the TF Directory.
 SLA (Service Level Agreements) are provided on this capacity like uptime, guaranteed bandwidth, response times, ...

-TF Farmers have access to the TFNodes.
+TF Farmers have access to the 3Nodes.

 Features Only Available In A Managed Capacity Farming Pool